Where is France located? Map of France…

 The highest and most rugged part of the territory is located east of a Bayonne (southwest) -Thionville (northeastern) line.
 In the mountainous France of the East and the South, with the strong topographic contrasts and the compartmentalised reliefs, France is opposed to the basins and worn basements (Armorican Massif, Ardenne) of the North and the West, whose plains and Low plateaus extend to an altitude most often less than 250 m.
-A set of thresholds (passage between two basins), wide valleys and collapse ditches facilitates the circulation across the territory.

 Tourism in France is an economic sector of this country.
 This is an important activity, both for the French who choose to spend their holidays, and for foreigners who come to stay there.
 According to figures from the World Tourism Organization, France has become the leading tourist destination in the world (84 million international tourist arrivals in 2014) since the 1990s, but remained in third place (behind the States United States and Spain) in terms of revenues from international tourism until 2015, the year that sees it fall to fourth place behind China.